-We connect communities that want to improve their lives and their environment with passionate people from around the world who want to take positive action.
+Raleigh International connected communities that wanted to improve their lives and their environment with passionate people from around the world who wanted to take positive action.

-We connect communities that want to improve their lives and their environment with passionate people from around the world who want to take positive action.
+Raleigh International connected communities that wanted to improve their lives and their environment with passionate people from around the world who wanted to take positive action.

-With our local and international volunteers, project partners, local communities, funders, and 40,000 previous volunteers, we form a global community who are passionate about working together to build a sustainable future.
+With local and international volunteers, project partners, local communities, funders, and 50,000 previous volunteers, Raleigh International formed a global community who were passionate about working together to build a sustainable future.

 Find the courage.
 Open to discovery.
 Never give up.
 Act with integrity.
 Create impact together.
 What do these all have in common?
 These are not just values on a website.
-They are values lived and breathed by our volunteers, project partners, community members and supporters.
-They define our unique way of working and help us to create a global community working to build a sustainable future.
+They are values lived and breathed by previous volunteers, project partners, community members and supporters.
+They defined our unique way of working and helped us to create a global community working to build a sustainable future.

-If you share these values, then why not get involved by volunteering with us.
-We’ve got two different programmes and a variety of roles.
-To ensure safe and impactful delivery of our programmes we also need volunteer managers and leaders to lead and support our programmes.
-We have a variety of roles available depending on your age and experience.
+Raleigh International used to offer two different programmes and a variety of roles.
+To ensure safe and impactful delivery of programmes, Raleigh International also needed volunteer managers and leaders to lead and support programmes.
+They used to have a variety of roles available depending on age and experience.

 In 2016 January I was accepted on a ICS (International Citizen Service) programme with Raleigh International.
 My 10 week project was based in Nicaragua, Central America but there is many other places that you can choose to go to like Tanzania and Nepal.
 Visit Raleigh International to find more information about these destinations and their work.